Cu Y Zeolite: Reaction mechanisms

-Although this mechanism is restricted to HY-ZSM5 zeolite, it is essential to note that experiments involving thiophene adsorption have noted saturation uptakes of thiophene to Cu(I) in CuY-zeolite.
+Although this mechanism is restricted to HY-ZSM5 zeolite, experiments involving thiophene adsorption have noted saturation uptakes of thiophene to Cu(I) in CuY-zeolite.
 Adsorption of thiophene then, could be due to a number of acid sites in the CuY-zeolite, specifically Cu(I)Y-zeolite reduced by H+ as compared to HY-zeolite in other studies, which is known to saturate thiophenes specifically.

 Applications

 The two most common applications of the Cu(I) Y Zeolite are catalytic decomposition of nitrous oxide to nitrogen and oxygen, and desulfurization of fuels used in the hydrocracking process for petroleum production.

 The decomposition of nitrous oxide and reducing the emissions into the atmosphere is important to protect the environment.
 Nitrous oxide reacts with ozone to create nitric oxide, thereby contributing in the destruction of the ozone.
 Therefore, it must be decomposed into its elements, nitrogen and oxygen, which are inert components of air.
 The zeolite is used because it uniquely positions the necessary active sites for the decomposition.
 However, Cu(I) Y zeolite is not the most efficient copper exchanged catalyst used for this purpose.
 Research shows the Cu-ZSM-5 has higher catalytic activity even though the Y zeolite has a larger pore size and higher copper loading.

-Within gasoline and diesel, the government requires sulfur levels to be reduced from 300 - 500 ppm to 30 ppm and 15 ppm respectively.
+Within gasoline and diesel, the government requires sulfur levels to be reduced from 300 – 500 ppm to 30 ppm and 15 ppm respectively.
 For fuel cell applications sulfur must be under 1 ppm to avoid poisoning the fuel cell.
 Cu(I) Y zeolite catalyst is typically used to reduce the sulfur in both situations.
 The hydrodesulfurization technique can remove thiols and sulfides, but cannot efficiently remove thiophenes, therefore the catalyst is used because it selectively adsorbs the sulfur compounds at ambient temperature and pressure.
 They selectively bind to the thiophenic compounds by pi complexation.
 The pi complexation involves the donation of electron charges from the thiophene pi-orbital to the vacant s orbital of the copper.
 At the same time, the d-orbitals of the metals donate electron charges to the anti-bonding pi-orbital.
 This donation to the s orbital of copper is important in adsorbing thiophene.
 The downfall of using the Cu(I) Y zeolite catalyst for desulfurization is that moisture exhibits strong inhibiting effects on the adsorption process because the water molecule is preferred over sulfur.